 Code O. Section 453(I)(3) information.
 The partnership will report any information you need to figure the interest due under section 453(I)(3) with respect to the disposition of certain timeshares and residential lots on the installment method.
-If you are an individual, report the interest on Schedule 4 (Form 1040), line 62.
-Check box c and enter "453(I)(3)" and the amount of the interest in the space to the left of line 62.
+If you are an individual, report the interest on line 8 of Schedule 2 (Form 1040 or 1040-SR).
+Check box c and enter "453(I)(3)" and the amount of the interest in the space to the left of line 8.

 Code P. Section 453A(c) information.

 The partnership will report any information you need to figure the interest due under section 453A(c) with respect to certain installment sales.
-If you are an individual, report the interest on Schedule 4 (Form 1040), line 62.
-Check box c and enter "453A(c)" and the amount of the interest in the space to the left of line 62.
+If you are an individual, report the interest on line 8 of Schedule 2 (Form 1040 or 1040-SR).
+Check box c and enter "453A(c)" and the amount of the interest in the space to the left of line 8.
 See the Form 6252 instructions for more information.
 Also see section 453A(c) for details on how to figure the interest.

 Code Q. Section 1260(b) information.
 The partnership will report any information you need to figure the interest due under section 1260(b).
 If the partnership had gain from certain constructive ownership transactions, your tax liability must be increased by the interest charge on any deferral of gain recognition under section 1260(b).
-Report the interest on Schedule 4
+Report the interest on line 8 of

-(Form 1040), line 62.
-Enter "1260(b)" and the amount of the interest in the space to the left of line 62.
+Schedule 2 (Form 1040 or 1040-SR).
+Enter "1260(b)" and the amount of the interest in the space to the left of line 8.
 See section 1260(b) for details, including how to figure the interest.